-- 5. Item 26 of Schedule 6 to the principal Act is hereby amended by the substitution for paragraphs (a) and (b) of subitem (1) of the following paragraphs, respectively: - "(a) the provisions of the Local Government Transition Act, 1993 (Act 209 of 1993), as may be amended from time to time by national legislation consistent with the new Constitution, remain in force in respect of a Municipal Council until [30 April 1999 or until repealed, whichever is sooner] that Council has been declared elected as a result of the first general election of Municipal Councils after the commencement of the new Constitution; and - (b) a traditional leader of a community observing a system of indigenous law and residing on land within the area of a transitional local council, transitional 35 rural council or transitional representative council, referred to in the Local Government Transition Act, 1993, and who has been identified as set out in section 182 of the previous Constitution, is ex officio entitled to be a member of that council until [30 April 1999 or until an Act of Parliament provides otherwise] a Municipal Council replacing that council has been declared elected as a result of the first general election of Municipal Councils after the commencement of the new Constitution.".
+- 5. Item 26 of Schedule 6 to the principal Act is hereby amended- - (a) by the substitution for paragraphs (a) and (b) of subitem (1) of the following paragraphs, respectively: - "(a) the provisions of the Local Government Transition Act, 1993 (Act 209 of 1993), as may be amended from time to time by national 30 legislation consistent with the new Constitution, remain in force in respect of a Municipal Council until [30 April 1999 or until repealed, whichever is sooner] a Municipal Council replacing that Council has been declared elected as a result of the first general election of Municipal Councils after the commencement of the new Constitution; and - (b) a traditional leader of a community observing a system of indigenous law and residing on land within the area of a transitional local council, transitional rural council or transitional representative council, referred to in the Local Government Transition Act, 1993, and who has been identified as set out in section 182 of the previous Constitution, is ex officio entitled to be a member of that council until [30 April 1999 or until an Act of Parliament provides otherwise] a Municipal Council replacing that council has been declared elected as a result of the first general election of Municipal Councils after the commencement of the new Constitution."; and - (b) by the substitution in subitem (2) for the expression "30 April 1999" of the expression "30 April 2000".